The Ayurvedic Morning Routine for Blood Pressure Support

 Can an Ayurvedic morning routine actually lower blood pressure?

-Yes - consistently.
-The combination of stress reduction, cortisol regulation through proper eating timing, and gentle movement has measurable effects on BP over weeks.
-Ayurvedic morning practices work through the same physiological pathways as lifestyle interventions recommended by cardiologists.
+Yes, consistently.
+Stress reduction, cortisol regulation through proper meal timing, and gentle movement have measurable effects on BP over weeks, working through the same physiological pathways cardiologists already recommend.

-Warm water with lemon is the best starting point - it hydrates, supports digestion, and doesn't spike cortisol the way caffeine does.
-Avoid strong tea or coffee on an empty stomach if your BP tends to run high.
+Warm water with lemon is the best starting point.
+It hydrates and supports digestion without spiking cortisol the way coffee can on an empty stomach.

 How long before a morning routine affects blood pressure?